Facts and Tips about shooting in China

 And the GPS on my UAV?

-Bringing your drone is not recommended for the same frequencies reasons: first, the wireless 2.4 allocation channel are specific to China.
+Bringing your drone is not recommended for the same frequencies reasons.
+First, the wireless 2.4 allocation channel are specific to China.
 Second the GPS system suffer from a shift when using google map and most of foreign based map services.
 You will end doing something very dangerous and renting locally our drone system is way safer.

 Our DJI inspire 2 and X5S head in Hefei for the world largest floating farm being built.

 Our drone have been registered and use frequencies allowed in mainland China.
+You can use it for your shooting in China.
+Be aware of Chinese regulation, check the No Flight Zone online, you may have surprises!

 Can I drive in China with my international licence ?